fdiaz79/API-Project/README.md

 If you mistakenly added a button, you want to change it or you just want to delete it, activate the option by sliding the switch in the Button Creator Panel to the ON position and then click the button you wanted to delete.
 Remember to slide back the switch to the OFF position.

+When you are done, you can close your browser window.
+Don't Worry, next time you'll find the same buttons you had when closed.